killerpennywise/project-2/README.md

   - device_os
 *  Dataframes were merged into a new dataframe with the encoded data
 *  y was dropped
-*  Data was scaled utilizing StandardScaler
+*  Data was normalized utilizing StandardScaler
+*  Data was fit to a new dataframe created
+*  Correlation graph created on data before PCA was applied
+*  PCA model applied for feature selection and includes an explained variance ratio array
+*  Correlation graph created on data post-PCA processing and reduced dataframe saved

 ### Credit
 #### - Angelina Prema